-Building a custom 1911 with Caspian, Cammer and Brownells | Hawaii Reporter
+Building a custom 1911 with Caspian, KKM, Cammer, Wilson and Brownells | Hawaii Reporter

 Other decisions involve both technical and practical issues:

 - What kind of sights to use?
 Iron sights, night sights, adjustable sights or a red dot?
 That choice will also determine what kind of cut (ie Novak, Bomar, etc) your smith or the manufacturer will have to render on the slide.
-I tried the new diamond sight from Caspian.

 - What type of grip safety?
 There are several options (aside from a standard Beavertail or GI safety to consider).
 Do you want a .250 cut, a JEM .250 cut, a Wilson/Caspian cut or a .220 cut?
 The size you want/need will be commensurate with your hand size.
+(I ended up going with a Wilson Combat Beavertail safety).

 - What about grips?
 There’s the standard “one size fits all” route or choices for thinner, or thicker options.
 Ideally, it’s all about feel and comfort.
 I chose Caspian’s one size fits all in a Bubinga hardwood in a fancy single diamond pattern.

 - What trigger to choose?
 Will it be a Gold Cup variant, a flat serrated style or the one with the tank tread?
 This is where function/feel and aesthetics come into play.
-As mentioned above I decided on Caspian’s Trik Trigger, a fairly new design equipped with their own “drag strip” on the top and bottom for less friction.
+I decided on a trigger from Greider Precision.
+(More on that below).

 - What type of mainspring housing (aka MSH)?
 Do you want it smooth, serrated, checkered, curved or flat?
 Competition shooters often favor an oversized magwell/mag chute.
 I opted for the classic blued checkered look from Baer Custom.
 For the definitive discourse on MSH’s see Mainspring Housing Replacement on Brownells site